elliotholden/cka/kubernetes-cluster-setup.md

     - Check to make sure the settings have been saved:

-          sudo sysctl -a | grep -wE 'net.ipv4.ip_forward|net.ipv6.conf.all.forwarding' -
           sudo sysctl -a | grep -Ew 'net.ipv4.ip_forward|net.bridge.bridge-nf-call-iptables|net.ipv6.conf.all.forwarding|net.bridge.bridge-nf-call-ip6tables'

 **NOTE:** *Make sure to repeat the IP forwarding steps on the __worker-1__ and __worker-2__ nodes.*